ChewChat/chew.chat/info/addchannel.md

 # Modifying your channel info

 This is really simple to do!
 Just modify the file in your fork, send a PR, and after review will be modified!

+If you want to delete a channel, just delete the file and PR that change.